deontadams314/deontadams314.github.io/_posts/2022-01-27-bgp-states.md

 ## CONNECT

-- In the CONNECT state the BGP speaker simply waiting for the TCP connection to be completed.
+- In the CONNECT state the BGP speaker is simply waiting for the TCP connection to be completed.
 - If the TCP connection is succesfull the speaker transitions into the OPENSENT state, where the OPEN message is sent.
 - If the TCP connection fails it will instead move into the ACTIVE state.
 - If the ConnectRetry timer expires the connection will remain in the CONNECT state.